-Confiscated items will be kept in the school safe until an agreed date and time for return to a responsible and appropriate person.
+Confiscated items will be kept in The school office in the school safe if a valuable item until an agreed date and time for return to a responsible and appropriate person.
 This is unless the item is unsafe, required as part of an ongoing investigation or prohibited, and will therefore be stored appropriately until such time a collection is made, and/or a means of disposal is agreed, where appropriate.

-A Headteacher or a member of staff authorised by the Headteacher, can carry out a search for prohibited items where there are reasonable grounds for suspecting that a pupil is in possession of a prohibited item.
+A Headteacher or Deputy Headteacher can carry out a search for prohibited items where there are reasonable grounds for suspecting that a pupil is in possession of a prohibited item.
 There is no requirement for this authorisation to be provided in writing.
 The return / destruction of any item should be handled in line with the DFE (Department for Education) guidance on searching, screening, and confiscation.
 The police may be requested to dispose of the item or seize should it be deemed necessary.